The Cardiff MA Urban Design has just received Royal Institution of Chartered Surveyors (RICS) accreditation, effective from September 2012.

 If you don't tell us why you want to study urban design in particular it is unlikely that your application will be successful.

 All students will be required to submit a portfolio of design or graphic work with their applications.
-Portfolios must contain between 4 and 8 single-sided A4 pages and include design and graphic work providing evidence of observation, analytical and design skills as well as evidence of critical thinking.
+Portfolios must contain at least 16 single-sided A4 pages and no more than 40 pages and include design and graphic work providing evidence of observation, analytical and design skills as well as evidence of critical thinking.
 Please give preference to work relevant to the discipline of urban design.
 Include only work done individually rather than work that you have been involved in as part of a design team and where your individual contribution is unclear.
-Portfolios should be presented as a pdf document and emailed to email@example.com stating your name and application number.
+Portfolios must be in a PDF format .
+An example portfolio has been attached for your attention.
+Please email as a PDF file no greater than 20MB.

 A minimum standard in English language of IELTS 6.5 or equivalent will be required from students whose first language is not English.
 No offers will be made until the IELTS score has been submitted with the application.